-Now here is detailed answer:
+Now here is a detailed answer:

 Do you need someone to advice you?

 Managing your investments is a very painful process.
 When I started investing I used to love managing my funds.
 But I started getting busy with my work and personal life, and my portfolio took a backseat in the process.
 If you are like me, most likely you will not have time to manage your investments.
 In such cases, it is better to go through a financial advisor or a distributor.
-You can pay for their services in two ways – directly paying for the service provided or letting them take commission from mutual funds (so called Regular plans).
+You can pay for their services in two ways – directly paying for the service provided or letting them take a commission from mutual funds (so called Regular plans).

 You can do basic math and figure out what works for you better.
-Typically if your portfolio (basket of investments) is bigger, Direct Plans work out better because small percentage you save is quite large in absolute terms.
+Typically if your portfolio (basket of investments) is bigger, Direct Plans work out better because a small percentage you save is quite large in absolute terms.

 Are you an active investor?